jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_tests.rst

     AssertionError: datetime.timedelta(days=-744003, seconds=22500) != '744002 days, 17:45:00'
     AssertionError: datetime.timedelta(days=-1226280, seconds=76800) != '1226279 days, 2:40:00'

-  the test expects a string_ and the :ref:`function<functions>` returns a `datetime.timedelta`_ object.
+  the test expects a string_ and the :ref:`function<what is a function?>` returns a `datetime.timedelta`_ object.
 The values for days are also negative and the test expects positive numbers for the days, I did something wrong

 * I use ``str()`` to match the format of the expectation